 - c.
 The Arabs were deprived of their homes and farms, forced into unpleasant refugee camps, and denied the capital to start a new life in a strange land. - d.
 The placement of over one million Jewish refugees in Palestine resulted in the uprooting of over one million Arabs-not only Muslims but also Christians-without adequate compensation and often by force including terrorism as psychological warfare.
-We must keep in mind that many of the Palestinians who are being treated unjustly are Christians.30 e.
-Following Israel's takeover of Jerusalem and the West Bank in 1967, it annexed the city and attached to it 44 square miles of Arab land.
-This land was taken from 28 Arab villages.
-Katanacho adds, "As a result of the establishment of the modern Israel in 1948, hundreds of thousands of Palestinians became refugees and lost their precious olive trees, vine gardens and ancestral homes.
-More than 400 Palestinian villages and towns were destroyed and more than 50,000 Christians became refugees.32 Unfortunately, the enmity from this war determines the
+We must keep in mind that many of the Palestinians who are being treated unjustly are Christians.30

 Ironically, and hypocritically, the Israelis are committing against the Arabs punishments against civilians, some even worse, than they themselves experienced in the Jewish Holocaust.
-"The Geneva Convention outlaws collective punishment against civilians-a favorite Nazi trick in occupied Europe-and the destruction of civilian property even in wartime."31
+"The Geneva Convention outlaws collective punishment against civilians-a favorite Nazi trick in occupied Europe-and the destruction of civilian property even in wartime."
+A Palestinian Christian scholar adds more: